lineality/Python_Docker_AWS_Lambda_Deploy_Complete_Workflow/README.md

 ```
 TODO
+	- may be link to a git for making an serializing a basic model in sklearn
 	- test: uploading env to docker...
 	- test: adding (copy?) directory to docker
 - best way to move a folder